-The EMPOWER Kentucky Transportation Initiative will result in net savings to Medicaid Administration of \$492,500 in fiscal year 2000.
+The Empower Kentucky Transportation Initiative will result in net savings to Medicaid Administration of \$492,500 in fiscal year 2000.
 This is due to the fact that local Department for Social Insurance workers will no longer be required to process transportation vouchers for Medicaid recipients.
-Department for Social Insurance staff time will be diverted to other program areas such as Temporary Assistance to Needy Families (TANF), Food Stamps, etc. These savings have been calculated into the Medicaid Administration and Social Insurance Administration budget requests and the Budget of the Commonwealth.
+Department for Social Insurance staff time will be diverted to other program areas such as Temporary Assistance to Needy Families (TANF), Food Stamps, etc. These savings have been calculated into the Medicaid Administration and Social Insurance Administration budget requests and recommended budgets.